 In response to the global climate emergency, governments across the world are aiming to lower greenhouse gas emissions to slow the damaging effects of climate change.

-The Scottish Government has set in law a target of net zero emissions by 2045.
+The Scottish Government has set a target of net zero emissions by 2045.
 Already a global leader in renewable energy and low-carbon technology deployment, Scotland’s energy landscape is set to undergo more change as it moves toward becoming carbon-neutral.
 Key to that change will be the transition from natural gas to zero-carbon gases like hydrogen and biomethane.

 Scotland’s north-east and central belt are home to some of its largest industrial carbon emitters.
 The sector’s reliance on natural gas means that it emits 11.9Mt of CO2 emissions per year, says NECCUS: the equivalent of 2.6 million cars, or roughly all the cars in Scotland.
 Most homes and businesses across Scotland also use natural gas for heating.

 Our North-East Network and Industrial Cluster project is laying the foundations for the rapid decarbonisation of this high-emitting sector.
-Its key aim is investigating the feasibility of a 100% renewable hydrogen energy system that will repurpose the existing gas network.

 The industrial sector’s transition to hydrogen will be a key decarbonisation driver as Scotland and the UK aim for net zero emissions.
 By outlining the practical steps that will deliver The Scottish Government’s 2045 net zero target, the project will play a significant part in decarbonising heavy industry and help Scotland assert its position as a frontrunner in the hydrogen economy, accelerating the country’s transition to a greener future.